Log Forwarding Configuration

 Default format: <date > <time> <host name> <log level> <message>.

-The variable target_syslog_formatter controls the format of the outputted message either text or cef - for CEF format.
+The target_syslog_formatter variable controls the output message format: text or cef (for CEF format).

 Splunk